topherhunt/cheatsheets/js/howto/react_setup/react_setup.md

 Installing ESLint can help protect me from some of JS' footguns.

-  * `npm i --save-dev eslint babel-eslint eslint-loader eslint-plugin-react`
+  * `npm i --save-dev eslint babel-eslint eslint-loader eslint-plugin-react`.
     - `babel-eslint` uses the Babel config to teach eslint how to parse our files
     - `eslint-loader` lets you set up Webpack to run eslint and print any errors
     - `eslint-plugin-react` helps eslint make sense of jsx markup